Choumiko/Foreman/README.md

 1.0.2

  - added support for importing books from blueprintstring format
+ - added textfield to change the button order
+ - changed expected argument of setButtonOrder to a single string: remote.call("foreman", "setButtonOrder", "LERD")
  - fixed GUI opening for all players when someone saves/renames/deletes a blueprint
+ - discontinued updates for the 0.13 version

 1.0.1/0.2.6